joshydavid/information-security-study-notes/resources/cryptography.md

 **Availability**

 - Ensures that information and systems are accessible to authorised personnels.
-- System must resist disruptions such as cyberattacks, natural disasters or hardware failrues.
+- System must resist disruptions such as cyberattacks, natural disasters or hardware failures.
 - Techniques
   - DDoS protection
   - Failover systems